-Should the appropriate SHPO(S) or the Council object within 30 days to any plans or actions provided for review pursuant to this agreement, the Corps will consult with the objecting party to resolve the objection.
+Should the appropriate SHPOs or the Council object within 30 days to any plans or actions provided for review pursuant to this Agreement, the Corps will consult with the objecting party to resolve the objection.
 If the Corps determines that the disagreement cannot be resolved, the Corps will request further comment from the Council in accordance with 36 CFR Part 800.6(b).

-Any Council comment provided in response will be taken into account by the Corps in accordance with 36 CFR Part 800.6(c)(2), with reference only to the subject of the dispute.
+The Corps in accordance with 36 CFR Part 800.6(c)(2) will take any Council comment provided in response into account, with reference only to the subject of the dispute.
 The Corps' responsibility to carry out all actions under this Agreement that are not the subjects of the dispute will remain unchanged.